FidanVural/GAN/README.md

 ## DCGAN (Deep Convolutional Generative Adversarial Networks)
 DCGAN is so similar to the GAN.
 Main difference between the GAN and the DCGAN is the use of convolutional blocks.
-You can explore [dcgan.py](https://github.com/FidanVural/GAN/blob/master/dcgan.py) and [dcgan_training.py](https://github.com/FidanVural/GAN/blob/master/dcgan_training.py) scritps.
+You can explore [dcgan.py](https://github.com/FidanVural/GAN/blob/master/dcgan.py) and [dcgan_training.py](https://github.com/FidanVural/GAN/blob/master/dcgan_training.py) scripts.
 Due to the utilization of convolutional layers, training process is slower than the GAN but results surpass it.
 You can take a look at the results below (after 20 epochs of training).

 Target Images             |  Fake Images :------------------------:|:-------------------------: